Westbrook set to help strapped small businesses pay their rent

 The money would not have to be paid back.
 For a business to be eligible, it must have employed less than 50 employees between Jan. and March 1 and be able to demonstrate financial loss due to the pandemic.

-The program would be paid for through the Westbrook Environmental Improvement Corporation, which is funded completely by fees on developers and other sources, not taxpayer money.
+The program would be paid for through the Westbrook Environmental Improvement Corporation, which is funded completely WEIC revenue, not taxpayer money.

 Councilors were unanimous in their preliminary approval but raised concerns over a portion of the grant that gives selection priorities to businesses who have not received funds from the federal Paycheck Protection Program, part of the CARES Act.